matwerber1/aws-alexa-smart-home-demo/docs/01-create-alexa-skill-and-aws-backend.md

     ALEXA_VENDOR_ID=1234N12341234
     ```

-7. Edit **deploy.sh** and set the BUCKET variable to the name of a pre-existing S3 bucket to which you have write access.
+7. Edit **deploy.sh** and set the `BUCKET=` variable to the name of a pre-existing S3 bucket to which you have write access.
 This bucket will store the artifacts used by CloudFormation to launch your stack.
-It's recommend that you leave the **STACK_NAME=** parameter set to **alexa-smart-home-demo** as we will reference this stack name in later steps.
+It's recommend that you leave the `STACK_NAME=alexa-smart-home-demo` as we will reference this stack name in later steps.

     ```sh
     # deploy.sh